Prithviraj46274/The-Snake-Game/README.md

 This project is implemented using Python and the Turtle Graphics module, making it easy to understand and suitable for beginners learning object-oriented programming and game logic.

 Add the required libraries into your program.
-Run the main file to start the game.
+Run the main file to start the game.😊